ICAMS/Kanapy/README.md

 # About

-The name kanapy is derived from the sanskrit word [káṇa](https://en.wiktionary.org/wiki/%E0%A4%95%E0%A4%A3) meaning particle.
+The name Kanapy is derived from the sanskrit word [káṇa](https://en.wiktionary.org/wiki/%E0%A4%95%E0%A4%A3) meaning particle.
 Kanapy is primarily developed at the [Interdisciplinary Center for Advanced Materials Simulation (ICAMS), Ruhr-University Bochum -